-Yearly from 2005-2009, an average of 5,800 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
+Yearly from 2007-2011, an average of almost 6,300 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
 Non-Hispanic white women were more likely to be diagnosed with the disease than were non-Hispanic black or Hispanic women.

-Yearly, almost 1,100 Georgia women die from breast cancer.
+Yearly, over 1,100 Georgia women die from breast cancer.
 The mortality rate for black women was higher than that for white women, for both Georgia and the US.